NillionNetwork/nillion-docs/docs/blacklight/verify/wallet-setup.md

 ## Next Steps

-After adding Blacklight to your wallet:
-- Use a [Block Explorer](/blacklight/tools/block-explorer.md) to view transactions
+- After adding Blacklight to your wallet, use a [Block Explorer](/blacklight/tools/block-explorer.md) to view transactions